changjianchen/changjianchen.github.io/_pages/about.md

 # 🔥 News
+- *2025.7*: &nbsp;🎉🎉 One paper about dataset expansion is accepted by ACM MM.
+- *2025.7*: &nbsp;🎉🎉 One paper about intelligent breeding is accepted by IEEE VIS.
 - *2025.4*: &nbsp;🎉🎉 One paper is accepted by IEEE TVCG.
 - *2025.2*: &nbsp;🎉🎉 Awarded the Outstanding Reviewer of CAD&CG.
 - *2025.1*: &nbsp;🎉🎉 One paper is accepted by IEEE PacificVis (Journal Track) 2025.